 - - - - - - - - - - - - - - - - - - -

-Click here to view the above sketch in Japanese.
+Click here to view an earlier version of the above sketch in Japanese.

 King of Ragtime Table of Contents, 2nd edition, with brief discussion.